KenLagoni/RC-Transponder/README.md

 ## Range Testing
 I did some tests at my local flying club.
 One transponder was mounted on a chair with a laptop on the field and the other was mounted in a plane.
-The transponder in the plane was set to sent every second and the PC on the ground logged all the data.
+The transponder in the plane was set to send every second and the PC on the ground logged all the data.

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-second-flight-test.png)

-It worked very well, and there where no problem with the range.
+It worked very well, and there were no problem with the range.
 To push the system to the limits, I then mounted the transponder from the plane in my car, and drove away.
 I found a point ~2km away which (almost line of sight) where the transponder still worked, but the RSSI was very low and some of the incomming packages had CRC errors:

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-car-test.png)